NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 instead of including monolithic header files, such as Engine.h or UnrealEd.h and their corresponding source files.
 As for the gameplay programming, scripts are written in C++ like an engine itself, and they use inheritance to expand the functionality of new objects (Actors).
 There is a visual scripting language called Blueprints that allows to create classes, functions, and variables in the Unreal Editor.
-Another option for scripting is Python, however it is still on experimental stage.
+Another option for scripting is Python, however it is still in experimental stage.
 It is a good option when one needs to automate his workflows within the Unreal Editor.

 As for the drawbacks of this engine, perhaps the biggest one would be the consequence of trying to optimize toward the next generation graphics targets.
 All those innovative systems listed earlier cannot be fully taken advantage of if a game is being run on moderately powerful graphics cards prior to 20 series.
 [43]